Key Specs of Datsun GO

 GO Latest Update

-Datsun GO Price and Variants: The Datsun GO is available at a starting price of Rs 3.48 lakh (ex-showroom Delhi) with a choice of five variants - D, A, A(O), T and T(O).
+Datsun GO Price and Variants: The Datsun GO is available at a starting price of Rs 3.75 lakh (ex-showroom Delhi) with a choice of five variants - D, A, A(O), T and T(O).
+However, its prices are going to increase by 5 per cent from January 2020.

 Datsun GO Engine: The GO hatchback is available with a 1.2-litre petrol engine that produces a maximum power of 68PS and 104Nm of torque.
 It is paired with a 5-speed manual transmission and unlike its rivals, the Datsun GO now gets a CVT automatic option too.
 The Datsun GO has a claimed mileage of 19.83kmpl.

 Datsun GO features: The GO hatchback is well equipped with features like electronic stability control (ESC), keyless entry system, electric power steering, a 7-inch touchscreen unit with Apple CarPlay and Android Auto, Bluetooth connectivity, rear parking sensors, and more.
 The GO also gets a front seatbelt reminder in the latest update.

 Datsun GO price list (Variants)